 See McKerrow, R B. Prolegomena for the Oxford Shakespeare: A Study in Editorial Method.
 Oxford: Clarendon Press, 1939.
 Greg, W. W. “The Rationale of Copy-Text.”
 Studies in Bibliography 3 (1950): 19–36.
 Bowers, Fredson.
 Textual & Literary Criticism, Cambridge University Press, 1959.
 Tanselle, Thomas.
 “A Rationale of Textual Criticism,” University of Pennsylvania Press, 1989.

-See pp. 40-54 in Nicolas Frankel's The Picture of Dorian Gray: An Annotated, Uncensored Edition for a more complete accounting of of Stoddart's role in preparing the typescript for publication.
+See pp. 40-54 in Nicolas Frankel's The Picture of Dorian Gray: An Annotated, Uncensored Edition for a more complete accounting of the role of John Marshall Stoddart (Wilde’s publisher) in preparing the typescript for publication.

 See the Norton Critical Edition of The Picture of Dorian Gray, ed.
 Michael Patrick Gillespie, for a selected list of full-length reviews from The Scots Observer, The St James Gazette and the Daily Chronicle, and Wilde’s responses.